xingsy97/webpubsub-graphql-subscribe/README.md

 npm run integration
 ```

-7. Open your web browser like Chorme, visit `http://localhost:4000`.
+7. Open your web browser like Google Chrome, visit `http://localhost:4000`.
 Copy the following GraphQL query to the left panel and click the play button.
 ```gql
 subscription sampleSubscription {